k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 #  Custom Logic Implementation

-This article provides guidance on implementing a Custom Logic flow, which enables an entity subset based on [Custom Logic](/articles/TDM/tdm_gui/15a_entity_subset.md#predefined-custom-logic) in a task.
+This article outlines the implementation of a Custom Logic flow that generates an entity subset for task execution.
-You can build one or multiple Broadway flows to get a list of entities for a task execution.
-These Broadway flows are executed by the TDM task execution process, building the entity list for the task.
+One or more Broadway flows can be designed to define the logic, which ultimately produces an output list of entity IDs.
+During task execution, this list is returned and used by the TDM process to extract or load data.

 TDM enables **two execution modes** for the Custom Logic flows: